Most Frequently asked UNIX Interview Questions and Answers:

 - Has its own built-in integrated programming language which is typically easier to debug and modify.

 Q #55) Explain the file system in UNIX.

 Answer: A Filesystem in Unix is referred to as a functional unit or a logical collection of files, where the disk is set aside to store files and inode entries.

 This file system consists of the files that are organized into a multi-level hierarchy called a directory tree.

-In other words, the file system is a collection of files and directories and has few below-mentioned features:
+In other words, the file system is a collection of files and directories and has few features like:

 - The directory in which it resides

 - All files are organized into a multi-level directory known as the ‘Directory tree’.

 Q #56) What do you understand by command substitution?

 Answer: Command substitution is the method that is performed every time the commands that are enclosed in backquotes are processed by the shell.
 This process replaces the standard output and displays it on the command line.